-- b.
+- The CCLD Regional Office staff shall interview the complainant, if known. - b.
 Witnesses of the alleged RFA violation may be contacted by the CCLD Regional Office during the initial investigation and throughout the period the complaint investigation remains open. - c.
+Any documentation received during the complaint investigation shall be made a part of the complaint investigation file.

+In the case of an Indian child, the CCLD Regional Office staff conducting the complaint investigation shall contact the Tribe to collaborate and participate in all aspects of the initial investigation activities listed under Exhibit A, Section E2 (a-c), or if the tribal representative is unable to attend in person, through telephonic or video conference.

-Any documentation received during the complaint investigation shall be made a part of the complaint investigation file. - F. The Initial 10-Day Visit to the Resource Family Home - The CCLD Regional Office staff will conduct an unannounced visit to the resource family's home within ten (10) calendar days of receipt of the complaint referral, except as specified in RFA WDs section 9-06A(j), (k), and (o). - 2.
-The initial 10-day visit shall be fully documented in the CCLD complaint investigation file. - G. New Allegations
+- F. The Initial 10-Day Visit to the Resource Family Home - 1.
+The CCLD Regional Office staff shall conduct an unannounced visit to the resource family's home within ten (10) calendar days of receipt of the complaint referral, except as specified in RFA WDs section 9-06A(j), (k), and (o). - 2.
+In the case of an Indian child, the CCLD Regional Office staff conducting the complaint investigation shall contact the Tribe to collaborate and participate in all aspects of the investigation, or if the tribal representative is unable to attend in person, through telephonic or video conference. - (i) The CCLD Regional Office staff shall collaborate with the tribal representative to find mutually agreeable dates and times to schedule any in-person assessments of the home or family, or if the tribal representative is unable to be present face-to-face, arranging a telephonic or video conference with the tribal representative. - (ii) The CCLD Regional Office staff shall document all contacts and attempted contacts with the Tribe including the dates, method of contact, and the name of the representative who was contacted. - (iii) If the tribal representative or social worker is unable to participate, the CCLD Regional Office staff shall document the invitation, the reason the tribal representative was unable to participate, if known, and proceed with the complaint investigation. - 3.
+The initial 10-day visit shall be fully documented in the CCLD complaint investigation file.

+G. New Allegations